dyna-dot/expo/docs/pages/versions/unversioned/introduction/faq.md

 **But no native modules...**

-The most limiting thing about managed Expo projects is that you can't add in your own native modules without `detach`ing and using ExpoKit.
+The most limiting thing about managed Expo projects is that you can't add in your own native modules without `eject`ing.
 Continue reading the next question for a full explanation.

 ## How do I add custom native code to my Expo project?

-TL;DR you can do it, but most people never need to.

 Managed Expo projects don't support custom native code, including third-party libraries which require custom native components.
-In a managed project, you only write pure JS.
-The managed workflow is designed this way on purpose and we think it's better this way.
+In a managed project, you only write JavaScript.

 In [our SDK](../../sdk/overview/), we give you a large set of commonly desired, high-quality native modules.
-We recommend doing as much in JS as possible, since it can immediately deploy to all your users and work across both platforms, and will always continue to benefit from Expo SDK updates.
-Especially in the case of UI components, there is pretty much always a better option written in JS.
+We recommend doing as much in JavaScript as possible, since it can immediately deploy to all your users and work across both platforms, and will always continue to benefit from Expo SDK updates.

-However, if you need something very custom--like on-the-fly video processing or low level control over the Bluetooth radio to do a firmware update--we do have early/alpha support for [using Expo in native Xcode and Android Studio projects](../../expokit/overview/).
+However, if you need something custom that isn't possible with the native modules provided in the SDK, like on-the-fly video processing or low-level control over the Bluetooth radio to do a firmware update and [other features requested here](https://expo.canny.io/feature-requests), you can run `expo eject` and have full control over the underlying native projects.

 ## Is Expo similar to React for web development?